SUPER-Net: Trustworthy Image Segmentation via Uncertainty Propagation in Encoder-Decoder Networks: Introduction

-In this paper, we develop a VMP framework for segmentation tasks and apply it to various medical imaging datasets.
-By leveraging key concepts from probability density tracking in nonlinear and non-Gaussian systems \cite{doucet2009tutorial, amor2018constrained}, we propagate the first and the second moments of the posterior distribution of network parameters through the nonlinear layers of an encoder-decoder type segmentation architecture.
-The developed approach is tested using various medical segmentation datasets consisting of Magnetic Resonance Images (MRI) and Computed Tomography (CT) scans.
+In this paper, we develop a VMP framework for segmentation tasks, SUPER-Net, and extensively evaluate it for various medical imaging datasets under various noisy and adversarial conditions.
+By leveraging key concepts from probability density tracking in nonlinear and non-Gaussian systems \citep{doucet2009tutorial}, we propagate the first and the second moments of the posterior distribution of network parameters through the nonlinear layers of an encoder-decoder type segmentation architecture.
+The developed approach is tested using various medical segmentation datasets consisting of Magnetic Resonance Images (MRIs) and Computed Tomography (CT) scans.
 The proposed VMP formulation and the derived mathematical relationships presented in the paper are applicable to various DNN architectures.

 The contributions of this paper are summarized as follows: